NVIDIA-AI-IOT/yolov5_gpu_optimization/README.md

 ## Known issue:

 - int8 0% mAP in TensorRT 8.2.5: Install TensorRT above 8.4 to avoid the issue.
-- Dynamic shape inference: The dynamic shape inference will run into CUDA error with some specific shapes.
-- TensorRT warning at the end of the execution: The warning won't block the inference or evaluation.
+- TensorRT warning at the end of the execution of stand-alone tensorrt inference script: The warning won't block the inference or evaluation.
 You can just ignore it.